-However, there is also a provision for the conventional baseball cap on a soccer field.
-It is very common to see goalkeepers wearing caps on soccer fields, at all levels of the game.
+There is also a provision for the conventional baseball cap on a soccer field.
+It’s very common to see goalkeepers wearing caps on soccer fields, at all levels of the game.

 We live in an age when caps have become somewhat of a fashion statement.
 We often encounter sporting codes where the caps are worn backward.

-However, for the soccer goalkeeper, there are very logical reasons to wear a cap.
+For the soccer goalkeeper, there are very logical reasons to wear a cap.
 Playing a game in the evening when the sun is low can affect the goalkeeper’s view, to the point of being temporarily blinded.

 Can Soccer Players Wear Glasses?

 Soccer lawmakers FIFA also clarifies that they permit sports spectacles on a soccer field.
 If you wear glasses for any reason in your day-to-day routine.

 Offensive and defensive players will have more challenges than most with wearing contact lenses.
-Dirt or grass in the eye will by a call for the physio to apply the eyewash.
+Dirt or grass in the eye will be a call for the physio to apply the eyewash.

-‘Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted as are goalkeepers’ caps and sports spectacles.’FIFA Law 4 – Players’ Equipment
+‘Non-dangerous protective equipment, for example, headgear, facemasks, and knee and arm protectors made of soft, lightweight padded material is permitted as are goalkeepers’ caps and sports spectacles.’FIFA Law 4 – Players’ Equipment

 Another key point here is that you should consult an optometrist if you feel you might need to use glasses on a soccer field.
 Just to be clear on all the risks and benefits presented by it.